prashant-kikani/prashant-kikani.github.io/_posts/2024-9-8-desire-liked.markdown

 ## Why We Crave Approval

 Humans are inherently social creatures.
 From early evolution, being part of a tribe or group meant survival.
 This need for acceptance runs deep in our psychology.
-In the modern context, being liked or accepted by our peers doesn’t just fulfill an emotional need—it provides social capital, professional opportunities, and a sense of belonging.
+In the modern context, being liked or accepted by our peers doesn’t just fulfill an emotional need-it provides social capital, professional opportunities, and a sense of belonging.

 But in a world of hyperconnectivity, where social media “likes” and external validation have become easy metrics of our worth, this natural inclination has taken on new forms.
-The pressure to present a "curated version" of ourselves—whether in person or online—often leads us to suppress our true thoughts and feelings in favor of what we think will make us more likable, cool, or popular.
+The pressure to present a "curated version" of ourselves-whether in person or online-often leads us to suppress our true thoughts and feelings in favor of what we think will make us more likable, cool, or popular.

 <br/>